cffdrs/website_en/docs/home.md

 - centralize access to the code and documentation
 - host tutorials for new users

+If you want to get email updates about the latest developments with CFFDRS2025, join our
+<a href="../contact/#newsletter-sign-up" target="_self">mailing list</a>.

 For those unfamiliar with the CFFDRS, or for official information regarding wildfires in Canada, read more on official Government of Canada pages under
 <a href="../resources/#overview" target="_self">Resources#Overview</a>.